 Questionnaire Variables.
-Questionnaire variables are labeled with a prefix associated with the section of the questionnaire they appear in (e.g., questions about chronic health conditions have the prefix CHR\).
-Derived variables that use multiple variables or produce a conceptually separate measure from the questionnaire variables are given a new name based on underlying construct (e.g., frequency of anxiety symptoms to compute Generalized Anxiety Disorder Screener Score).
+Questionnaire variables are labeled with a prefix associated with the section of the questionnaire they appear in (e.g., questions about chronic health conditions have the prefix CHR).
+Derived variables that use multiple variables or produce a conceptually separate measure from the questionnaire variables are given a new name based on underlying construct (e.g., questions about frequency of food insecurity are used to create a Food Security Scale).